cache - Manage the persistent Web cache

 The minimum size for cached object should be greater than or equal to 0 KB and less than or equal to the configured maximum size.
 The maximum size for cached object should be greater than or equal to 1024 KB and less than or equal to 262144 KB (256 MB).
 We suggest leaving these limits at their default values that are 1 KB for the minimum and 51200 KB (50 megabytes) for the maximum.

-Objects smaller than or greater than those limits are not cached unless you activate the caching for very big objects.
-When this type of caching is activated the system reserves an area on the persistent cache to store objects bigger than the upper limit for common objects.
+Objects smaller than or greater than those limits are not cached unless you activate the caching for big objects.
+When this type of caching is activated the system reserves an area its persistent cache to store objects bigger than the upper limit for common objects.
 This feature allows you to cache very big objects like smartphone OS without the disadvantage of having your total cache saturated by very big objects.
+The second [2] usage form allows you to manage big objects caching.

 The third [3] usage form allows you to activate or deactivate the caching of very big objects.
 To activate this type of caching use the keyword on followed by the minim and maximum sizes for very big objects expressed in KB.
 The given minimum size should be greater or equal to the maximum object size for common objects and lesser than or equal to the size of the area reserved on the persistent cache for very big objects.
 To deactivate it, use the keyword off.
 When the caching for very big objects is deactivated, the cache is totally used to store common objects.